- Start date: September

 Artificial intelligence and machine learning skills are in wide demand.
 You'll gain skills to get ahead of the AI-driven transformation in our economy and society

 Why this course

 Our MSc Artificial Intelligence & Applications is a conversion degree designed specifically for graduates without a computing science background.

 It's based on the Office for Artificial Intelligence’s 2018 recommendations for AI Masters courses.
-In particular, you learn not just core AI-techniques, but how to place them within a business context so as to show their value.
+You'll learn not just core AI-techniques, but how to place them within a business context so as to show their value.

 A skills shortage, particularly around machine learning, means graduates are in high demand.
 This degree is designed to give you the skills to get ahead of the AI-driven transformation in our economy and society.
 You'll gain transferable skills to prepare you for a professional career in AI and its applications.
 These are expected to cover all aspects of society both within the tech sector, as well as outside, including:

-Hear from Dr John Levine about our MSc in Artificial Intelligence course:
+Hear from Dr John Levine about our MSc Artificial Intelligence degree: